 Home Depot’s top priority is its customers and associates, and the two are not seen as mutually exclusive.
 The company operates on an inverted pyramid that puts the customer first, followed by front-line associates, then field and corporate support teams, and then the CEO.
 “Take care of the associates.
 They will take care of the customers.
 And everything else will take care of itself,” according to Mr. Marcus.

 With their customers firmly in mind, the Home Depot founders created a Customer Bill of Rights which entitled their customers to "always expect the best assortment, quantity, and price, as well as the help of a trained sales associate when they visit a Home Depot store."

 Gold Medal Employees

-Since 1992, Home Depot has employed 570 Olympic hopefuls in its Olympic Job Opportunity Program.
-The program provided athletes with benefits and flexibility for training and competition.
-The program was discontinued in 2009.
+In 1992, Home Depot launched its Olympic Job Opportunity Program.
+The program, which was discontinued in 2009, provided athletes with benefits and flexibility for training and competition, employing 570 Olympic hopefuls in nearly two decades.